Sustainable, Organic & Biodynamic Wines

 Castro Ventosa (Spain)

-Nestled in teh mountains of the remote district of Bierzo on the northern border of Portugal, the vineyards are guarded by the Castro Ventosa- the Fortress of the Four Winds built by the Romans to protect their gold mines in the region.
+Nestled in the mountains of the remote district of Bierzo on the northern border of Portugal, the vineyards are guarded by the Castro Ventosa- the Fortress of the Four Winds built by the Romans to protect their gold mines in the region.
 The winery was founded in 1752 by the Perez family, who continue to farm the land organically as they have always done.
 Their Bierzo range, made from the indigenous Mencia grape are the standards by which this region is judged.
 For more info…

 Hermann Moser (Austria)